P\'osa-type results for Berge-hypergraphs: Proofs

 \end{itemize}

 We prove Theorem~\ref{Theorem_Posa_r_Uniform} and Theorem~\ref{Theorem_Posa_non_Uniform} by assuming a contradiction, let $\h$ be an $r$-uniform / $\mathbb N$-uniform hypergraph satisfying conditions of the corresponding theorem but containing no Hamiltonian Berge cycle.
-Without loss of generality we may assume that $\h$ is maximal, in the sense that if we add a hyperedge to $\h$, we get a Hamiltonian hypergraph.
-Therefore the longest Berge path in $\h$ is Hamiltonian.
+Without loss of generality, we may assume that $\h$ is maximal, without containing a Hamiltonian cycle, in the sense that adding any hyperedge to $\h$ creates a Hamiltonian hypergraph.
+Therefore, the longest Berge path in $\h$ is Hamiltonian.
 Let $P$ be a longest Berge path